gnip/ruby-style-guide/README.md

 > Good code is like a good joke - it needs no explanation. <br/>
 > -- Russ Olsen

-* Avoid writing comments to explain bad code.
-Refactor the code to make it self-explanatory.
-(Do or do not - there is no try. --Yoda)

 ### Comment Annotations